Main policy objectives

 Quality promotion and assurance of universities

-Quality promotion and assurance of Spanish universities, both at the national and international levels, is an essential aim of university policy.
+Organic Law 6/2001 on Universities (LOU) establishes that quality promotion and assurance of Spanish universities, both at the national and international levels, is an essential aim of university policy.
 This evaluation has the following objectives:

 - measure the performance of public university education and accountability towards society;